Last Updated: November 12, 2024

 As you research where to live on Kauai, we’ve got a couple of neighborhoods for you to check out:

-• Living in Kapaa: Papaa town offers easy access to just about all of Kauai.
+- Living in Kapaa: Kapaa town offers easy access to just about all of Kauai.
 Plus, there’s plenty to do in the area to keep you busy, including shopping, dining, and Kauai’s scenic bike path.

-• Living in Kilaue: If you crave a quieter lifestyle, Kilauea might be worth a look.
+- Living in Kilauea: If you crave a quieter lifestyle, Kilauea might be worth a look.
 The town’s position on the North Shore of Kauai also means the possibility of both dramatic ocean and mountain views, depending on your location.

 Living on Molokai, the Friendly Isle, or Lanai, the Pineapple Isle